coala/projects/_projects/gitmate-gitlab.md

   - seblat
   - fneu
 name: "Implement GitLab and Bitbucket Support for GitMate"
+improved_title: "Extending GitMatev2.0 to support GitLab and Bitbucket"
 requirements:
   - "The participant should have one patch to [GitMate-2](https://gitlab.com/gitmate/gitmate-2) accepted."
   - "Django knowledge  is a big plus."